All bills

 What This Bill Actually Does

-But the resolution goes beyond just the numbers; it points to specific, legendary Colorado military units.
-It officially recognizes the 10th Mountain Division, which trained in the brutal cold of the Colorado Rockies at Camp Hale on Tennessee Pass.
-It also honors the Colorado National Guard's 157th Infantry Regiment.
-If you aren't familiar with the 157th, their record is astounding: they spent 511 days in continuous combat, executing four separate amphibious landings.
-The resolution specifically highlights that this regiment, under the command of Captain Felix Sparks, was responsible for the liberation of the Dachau concentration camp.
-Finally, the text points citizens toward the Colorado Freedom Memorial in Aurora, recognizing it as the only memorial in the state that honors every fallen Colorado veteran by name in one single place.
+Beyond the raw numbers, the resolution officially highlights two legendary military units with deep Colorado roots.
+It honors the 10th Mountain Division, the famed winter-warfare unit that trained in the brutal high-altitude conditions of the Colorado Rockies at Camp Hale on Tennessee Pass.
+It also shines a light on the Colorado National Guard's 157th Infantry Regiment.
+This unit endured a staggering 511 days of continuous combat—including four separate amphibious landings—and, under the command of Captain Felix Sparks, was responsible for liberating the Dachau concentration camp.
+Finally, the resolution formally recognizes the Colorado Freedom Memorial in Aurora as the only memorial in the state that honors all of Colorado's fallen by name in a single location.

 What It Means for You